wrengit/Recipe-Book/README.md

 - Full text search of recipe ingredients

   Sumbitting the search field will search the DB recipes ingredients field for all matching words.
 Common words, such as 'and', 'of', etc are ommited from the search and will not return any results

 - Filtering of recipes based on a selection of 'tags'

   The user is presented with 6 'tags' when posting a recipe.
 These allow filtering of the recipes to narrow down recipes that other users may or may not be interested in

 - Favouriting, or liking a recipe to save to profile page for future reference

   This serves to show the popularity of a recipe to help users decide, as a form of peer review.
 This feature also gives content creators feedback on their content, inspiring them to post more

 - Adding, editing and deleting of user recipes

   Users have full control over their recipes, with only the user able to edit or delete their own recipes

 ### Features Left to Implement

-- Upgrade ingredient text search to rank results based on matching ingredients.
+- Upgrade ingredient text search to rank results based on matching ingredients

    Currently the search will return all recipes that contain the search field.
 If a user searches for two ingredients (a + b), and recipe 1 contains a, whilst recipe 2 contains a + b, then the results should display recipe 2 first

 - Add abilty to sort recipes by 'like' rating

 - Add abilty to change user password, and potentially email user if password has been forgot

 ## Technologies Used